sian504/the-big-feed/README.md

 - [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) - Validated all CSS code written for the site.
 - [JS Hint](https://jshint.com/) - Validated my JavaScript file to call the Tasty API.
 - [AmIResponsive](https://ui.dev/amiresponsive) - Used to create the responsive image you see at the top of the README file.
+- [Tiny JPG](https://tinyjpg.com/) - Used to compress my background image for better load times.

 ---